-2.2.7.10 Fact Book:
+2.2.7.18 Fact Book:

-Prepared by the Office of Institutional Research and Effectiveness, this publication provides institutional data and trends related to student enrollment and program outcomes.
+Prepared by the Office of Institutional Research, this publication provides institutional data and trends related to student enrollment and program outcomes.

-2.2.7.11 Institutional Effectiveness Manual:
+2.2.7.19 Institutional Effectiveness Manual:

-The Institutional Effectiveness Manual is intended to provide an overview of the processes and tools used to assess the institution's achievement and progress toward stated goals and fulfillment of its mission.
+Prepared by the IE Director, the Institutional Effectiveness Manual is intended to provide anoverview of the processes and tools used to assess the institution's achievement and progress toward stated goals and fulfillment of itsmission.